saikyun/cljs-vscode-extension-hello-world/README.md

 ## Usage

+1. Setup full path to shards executable in the settings: search for "shards"
-After installing the extension, open any `.shs` file to activate the extension.
+1. Open any `.shs` file to activate the extension.

 ##  Development